falkobanaszak/Get-VMs-Without-Tags/README.md

 -   your vSphere credentials and connection
 -   your desired tag category

-As always, thanks for reading and have a nice day !

 If you encounter errors or if you want to share feedback, don't hesitate to contact me !